UNICORE-EU/commandline-client/README.md

 # UNICORE Commandline Client (UCC)

-This repository contains the source code for the UNICORE Commandline Client (UCC), a full featured client for UNICORE.
+This repository contains the source code for the UNICORE Commandline Client (UCC), a full featured client for UNICORE, written in Java.

 ## Download

 The UCC can be downloaded from SourceForge https://sourceforge.net/projects/unicore/files/Clients/Commandline%20Client/

+Additionally, you will need a Java runtime (version 11 or later).

 ## Documentation